 Making grants outside of the United States can be complicated even when there isn’t a global pandemic.
 COVID-19 impacts communities in different ways and while some countries have robust public health systems, others do not.
-Additionally, governments are responding in vastly different ways in how they combat the outbreak.
-Knowing what is happening locally, and what the needs are, is going to be vital to any effort.
+Additionally, governments are responding to the outbreak in vastly different ways.
+Knowing what is happening and what is needed locally will be vital to any recovery effort.

 Here are some tips and resources to help your foundation respond on a global scale during this crisis.